ephread/inkgd/docs/source/advanced/differences_between_api.rst

 .. _`Handlers`: https://github.com/inkle/ink/blob/master/Documentation/RunningYourInk.md#error-handling

-Starting with Ink version 1.0.0, it's possible to attach different types of handlers to a story to receive callbacks.
+Starting with **ink** version 1.0.0, it's possible to attach different types of handlers to a story to receive callbacks.
 In C#, they are implemented using events.
 In *inkgd*, they are again implemented using signals.